 Luckily, it’s never been easier to create game-based online learning modules with little or no coding mastery.
-As we keep adding new games to our authoring tool, Genie, we’re always trying to create an engaging gaming experience as well as an effective learning unit.
+As we keep adding new games to our authoring tool, Growth Engineering Authoring Tool, we’re always trying to create an engaging gaming experience as well as an effective learning unit.

 Since humans first descended from the trees, we’ve told each other stories.
 As a species, we’ve been telling stories for so long that our brains are hard-wired to interpret them.
 A list of unconnected events won’t spark much of an interest in your learners, but when you add a narrative to the picture, everything changes.

 In a neuroscientific sense, when we love a good story, our brain releases the feel-good chemical, oxytocin.
 This is why we love The Great Gatsby, To Kill a Mockingbird and The Tiger Who Came to Tea.

 In terms of computer-games, classics like Space Invaders place the player in the lead role of Earth’s last defence against a surging alien horde.
 Without a story, Space Invaders would simply be a bunch of coloured blocks moving around on the screen.

 Creating learning games lets you create a gaming experience, but with a bit of thought, you can also tie the game’s narrative to the learning objective.
 For example, if you’re creating a piece of content about customer service, your game might involve satisfying disgruntled customers.
 If you’re creating a game on how to smash sales targets, then you may want a journey game that sees your lead character overcoming obstacles.

 The thing that differentiates a learning game from a bog-standard eLearning unit is interactivity.
 In order for the learner to be engaged, they must feel like they’re in control of the game, at least to an extent.